Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

-- Agarose powder is hazardous hence always wear gloves, face mask and goggles while preparing of an agarose gel.
+- Agarose powder is hazardous hence always wear gloves, face mask, and goggles while preparing an agarose gel.

-- EtBr is a carcinogenic and mutagenic therefore take necessary precautions.
+- EtBr is carcinogenic and mutagenic therefore take necessary precautions before handling it.

-I personally prefer Seakem agarose powder which is cost effective and gives the beautiful result.
+I personally prefer Seakem agarose powder which is cost-effective and gives a beautiful result.